Merkava: Dor-Dalet

-Merkava Mark IV
+Merkava Mark 4

-The Merkava Mark IV began development in 1999, and production in 2004.
+The development of Merkava Mark 4 was begun in 1999, and production in 2004.
 The upgrade's development was announced in an October 1999 edition of the military publication Bamachaneh ("At the Camp").
-However, the Merkava Mark III remained in production until 2003.
+However, the Merkava Mark 3 remained in production until 2003.
 The first Merkava IVs were in production in limited numbers by the end of 2004.